RazanAlmohammadi/Library-Management-System/README.md

 ## Description

-A library has books and users.
+A library system manages books and users, with functionalities such as adding a book, retrieving a book by ID, and more.
 Your job is to model this system using classes or interfaces as you see fit.

 ## Level 1: Basic Library Setup